 Petroglyphs at Cholpan-Ata

 These petroglyphs date between 2000 BC and 400 AD and mainly depict hunting scenes.
 There’s no information available on site, tourism is still very much in development mode in Kyrgyzstan, so I highly recommend going with a guide.
-This site also has more info on getting there and what to look for once you’re there.

 Burana Tower (Ruins of Balasagun)

 The ancient city of Balasagun south of Tokmok in the Shamshy Valley dates back to the 9th century.
 It’s one of the oldest settlements in Central Asia.
-Here, you’ll find the Burana Tower, petroglyphs, small hill hiding a palace and gravestones marking nomadic Turks who used to roam through the area.
+Here, you’ll find the Burana Tower, petroglyphs, a small hill hiding a palace and gravestones marking nomadic Turks who used to roam through the area.
 Visitors can explore the open-air archaeological museum.

 Burana Tower is the most visible of the remains.
 Legend has it that a witch advised a king that his daughter would die when she was 18 years old.
 To keep her safe her, he hid her all alone in the tower, except for a servant who brought food.
 However, there was a poisonous spider hidden in the princess’s food.
 The princess died as predicted by the witch when she was 18.